ihat/mapredus/README.md

 * if a perform operation fails then we need to have worker recover

-* make use of finish_metrics somewhere so that we can have statistics on how long map reduce jobs take
+* make use of finish_metrics somewhere so that we can have statistics on how long map reduce processs take

-* better tracking of work being assigned so we can know when a job is finished or in progress and have a trigger to do things when shit finishes
+* better tracking of work being assigned so we can know when a process is finished or in progress and have a trigger to do things when shit finishes

-    in resque there is functionality for an after hook which performs something after your job does it's work
+    in resque there is functionality for an after hook which performs something after your process does it's work

 * ensure reducers only do a fixed amount of work?
   See section 3.2 of paper. bookkeeping